nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Prerequisites: None.
 2. Command: `suggest`
 3. Test case: Displayed list of shows is empty.
-    1. Expected: Trackermon returns an error message informing user that displayed list of shows is empty.
+    1. Expected: Trackermon returns an error message informing user that displayed list of shows is empty.<br><br>
 4. Test case: Displayed list of shows only contains one show.
-    1. Expected: Trackermon returns an error message informing user that there is only one show in the displayed list of shows.
+    1. Expected: Trackermon returns an error message informing user that there is only one show in the displayed list of shows.<br><br>
 5. Test case: Displayed list of shows with two or more show.
     1. Expected: Trackermon returns a random show from the displayed list of shows.